-2017 Mandela Washington Fellowship for 1,000 Young African Leaders (fully-funded)
+Apply: Mandela Washington Fellowship 2018 for Young African Leaders – USA (Fully-funded)

-Application period for the 2017 Mandela Washington Fellowship, the flagship program of President Obama’s Young African Leaders Initiative, is now open.
+Applications are now open for the 2018 Mandela Washington Fellowship for Young African Leaders.
 The Mandela Washington Fellowship for Young African Leaders, begun in 2014, is the flagship program of the Young African Leaders Initiative (YALI) that empowers young people through academic coursework, leadership training, and networking.
-In 2017, the Fellowship will provide up to 1,000 outstanding young leaders from Sub-Saharan Africa with the opportunity to hone their skills at a U.S. college or university with support for professional development after they return home.
+In 2018, the Fellowship will provide 700 outstanding young leaders from Sub-Saharan Africa with the opportunity to hone their skills at a U.S. college or university with support for professional development after they return home.

 - J-1 visa support;